LET THE GOOD TIMES ROLL!

 As I began to cut each charming slice of “Bourbon Street Beer Soap”, I was immediately impressed!
 I know, I know, you’re probably thinking, “Oh great!
 Here goes Amber, tooting her own horn!”, but that’s totally not what I mean!
 What impressed me was the fact that as I cut my batch, I couldn’t detect even the slightest hint of that “wet dog beer soap” odor I mentioned earlier, and usually ALL of my beer soap batches have at least some slight detection of it that eventually cures out.
 With this batch though, all I could smell was the fascinating “Bourbon Street” fragrance oil, and at this point, I was full-on in love with it!
 The transformation this fragrance oil undergoes in application is absolutely AMAZING, and in every way, this truly was a fragrance oil with a magnificent story to tell!

-Out of the bottle, wood smoke, or a smokey whiskey-type note reigned supreme, but in application… HOLY WOW!
+Out of the bottle, wood smoke, or a smoky whiskey-type note reigned supreme, but in application… HOLY WOW!
 I swear I could smell opulent Oudh and warm, woodsy notes!
 Possibly a whisper of rich suede too!
-Those dominant smokey notes parted just enough to create a path for notes of malty tonka bean and spicy-sweet tobacco leaf to emerge as well!
+Those dominant smoky notes parted just enough to create a path for notes of malty tonka bean and spicy-sweet tobacco leaf to emerge as well!
 A gorgeously smooth and dapper scent which I found to be downright sexy!
 As I smell the bars, now five days old at the time of this writing, even more handsome secrets have been revealed, which I’m sure will be completely unveiled by cure’s end!
 I am enamored by this scent!

 For those who may have never made beer soap before, I hope in some small way I’ve inspired you to give it a try.
 To go forth as the incredible and uniquely talented crafters you are, and make beautiful batches of bubbly beer soap!
 Any soap recipe can be converted into a beer soap recipe (just substitute your water for beer!), and will make for a fabulous slice of beer soap!
 To all my amazing fellow crafters: Santé!
 Salud!
 Salute!
 Proost!
 Saúde!
 Or as they say in my little corner of the world: Cheers!
 May all your soap batches bring you joy, and may the inspiration to try new and exciting soapy creations always find you!
 Laissez les bon temps rouler my crafty friends!